Skip to content

 Showing how to make cornbread stuffing in a 4 step collage.

 1. Prep.
-An important first step is making sure your bread is dry.
-The great thing about it is it can be done in advance by cutting the bread into cubes and leaving it out to dry for a day.
-You can also slightly toast the bread in the oven until lightly browned, tossing halfway.
-This step will help avoid having soggy stuffing!
-Moist, yes.
-Soggy?
-Not so much.
+An important first step is making sure your bread is dry so you don’t have soggy dressing.
+Either cut the bread into cubes and leave out to dry for a day or can slightly toast the bread in the oven until lightly browned, tossing halfway.

 2. Cook.
-In a large pan, cook the sausage and break it up with a wooden spoon.
-You can use whatever sausage you prefer, but I use Jimmy Dean’s which can be found in your local grocery store.
-Set cooked sausage aside on a plate, removing excess grease with a paper towel and then remove the grease from the pan as well.
+In a large pan, cook sausage and break it up with a wooden spoon.
+Set cooked sausage aside on a plate, removing excess grease with a paper towel.

 3. Combine.
 Add the toasted bread, sausage, cooked veggies, and fresh parsley to a large bowl and slowly stir in some of the chicken broth.
 Combine well.
-Add more broth as needed so that all the bread is lightly coated but not drenched.
-There shouldn’t be any extra liquid in the bowl.
-Add a little more salt and pepper to taste.
+Add more broth as needed and season with salt and pepper.

 5 star review